ejackson1228/photo-port/README.md

 ## Description

-A React application built to showcase a photographer's portfolio.
+A React Single-Page-Application built to showcase a photographer's portfolio.

 ## Table of Contents
   - [Description](#description)